Freight Shipping from Tampa to Boston

 How much does it cost to ship freight from Tampa to Boston?

-Full truckload (FTL) rates from Tampa, FL to Boston, MA currently range from $3,307-$4,076 for a standard dry van load over the 1,538-mile route.
+Full truckload (FTL) rates from Tampa, FL to Boston, MA currently range $3,307-$4,076 (roughly $2.15-$2.66 per mile over 1,538 miles).
 LTL shipments typically cost $1,046-$1,707 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tampa to Boston?